Chaotic Cavern

 Ending Notes

-I found with this project that playing it safe doesn’t foster creativity and makes levels lack an identity.
-Throughout building this space, I realized I was trying to do what I thought was safe and would be ‘guaranteed’ to work.
-I wanted to design a POI where I could lean more into the research of previously made spaces since the POI previously closely followed the layout of Retail Row.
+I found that, with this project, playing it safe doesn’t foster creativity and makes levels lack identity.
+Throughout the process of building this space, I realized I was trying to do what I thought was safe and would be ‘guaranteed’ to work.
+I wanted to design a POI where I could lean more into research on previously built spaces, since the POI had previously closely followed the layout of Retail Row.

 With that realization, I realized my driving force was not wanting to mess up the feeling of a POI.
 It then pushed me to think of ideas with a stronger identity that could set themselves apart from previous POIs and be recognizable.
-Though it was my first time building a custom Fortnite POI I knew that if I wanted to make something that would stand out I needed to trust my intuition, do my research, and create something that would stand out.
+Though it was my first time building a custom Fortnite POI, I knew that if I wanted to make something that would stand out, I needed to trust my intuition, do my research, and create something truly distinctive.